EU says Valneva has not met conditions for vaccine supply deal

-Valneva (VLS.PA) has not met the conditions to conclude talks on a deal to the European Union with its COVID-19 vaccine candidate, a spokesman for the European Commission said on Thursday.
+BRUSSELS (Reuters) - Valneva has not met the conditions to conclude talks on a deal to the European Union with its COVID-19 vaccine candidate, a spokesman for the European Commission said on Thursday.

 The company said on Wednesday it had switched to bilateral talks with governments after negotiations failed for a deal with the EU as a whole.